robotclass/magpi-issue10-texts/04-remote-controlled-robot-cam-part2.md

 buttons that control GPIO.
 Here we use a basic button to call a different function on press and release.
 Each function calls a different macro on the server.
-Don’t forget to register the init function to WebIOPi.
+DonвЂ™t forget to register the init function to WebIOPi.
 It will be called when everything is loaded and ready.